-The Collaboration Agreement with Janssen is accounted for under ASC 808, however, as ASC 808 does not address recognition or measurement matters such as determining the appropriate unit of accounting or when the recognition criteria are met, the Company accounts for the consideration received from Janssen in accordance with ASC 606.
-In accordance with ASC 606, the Company recognizes revenue when its customer or collaborator obtains control of promised goods or services, in an amount that reflects the consideration which the Company expects to receive in exchange for those goods or services.
-To determine revenue recognition for arrangements that the Company determines are within the scope of ASC 606, it performs the following five steps:
+At inception, the Company determines whether contracts are within the scope of ASC 606 or other topics.
+For contracts that are determined to be within the scope of ASC 606, the Company recognizes revenue when its customer or collaborator obtains control of promised goods or services, in an amount that reflects the consideration which the Company expects to receive in exchange for those goods or services.
+To determine revenue recognition the Company performs the following five steps:

-- i. identify the contract(s) with a customer; - ii. identify the performance obligations in the contract; - iii. determine the transaction price; - iv. allocate the transaction price to the performance obligations within the contract; and - v. recognize revenue when (or as) the entity satisfies a performance obligation.
+- i. identify the contract(s) with a customer; - ii. identify the performance obligations in the contract; - iii. determine the transaction price; - iv. allocate the transaction price to the performance obligations within the contract; and v. recognize revenue when (or as) the entity satisfies a performance obligation.